Bath Mini Guide

 One good way to get a sense of the city is to take part in one of the free two hour walking tours, and these are advertised in leaflets which can be found in most of the bars, hotels and restaurants.
 There are many companies which do guided tours of the city.

-Driving west from London it takes about an hour and a half to get to Bath, but it is only a short drive from Bristol.
-From London
+Driving west from London it takes about an hour and a half to get to Bath, but it is only a short drive from Bristol making the city accessible from wherever you hire a car in UK

 you will come to Bath on the M4 and then you take junction 18 and follow signs for five miles.
 However you are advised to keep driving in the city centre to a minimum.
 One way streets make it easy to lose your way while parking is always tricky.
 There are park and ride facilities which make the whole thing less stressful.
 The parking is free and a return bus ticket only costs a couple of pounds which is good value for money.